-Buying Property in Norfolk in 2016
+Buying Property in Norfolk in 2022

 Norfolk is a county of great contrasts.
 Largely rural, and with the Broads National Park spilling across its southern border into Suffolk, the county has a wealth of natural beauty to enjoy.
-A good deal of the local economy is based on farming and tourism, and there are only four major urban areas: Norwich, Great Yarmouth, King's Lynn, and Thetford.
+A good deal of the local economy is based on farming and tourism, and there are only four major urban areas: Norwich, Great Yarmouth, King's Lynn and Thetford.
 The cheapest houses tend to be in these towns.

 If you are thinking of relocating to Norfolk, be aware of the dramatic range of prices across the county.
-Also note that there are wide variations within comparitively short distances.
-The chocolate box villages on the coast are beyond the pocket of the average first-time buyer, but for those who are happy to commute say twenty or thirty miles to the beauty spots, there are bargains a-plenty inland.
+Also, note that there are wide variations within comparatively short distances.
+The chocolate box villages on the coast are beyond the pocket of the average first-time buyer, but for those who are happy to commute, say twenty or thirty miles to the beauty spots, there are bargains a-plenty inland.

 As with any property purchase, it is essential that you do your own thorough research before buying a house in any of the locations listed below.